Rainy Sunday forecast — tackle it with these activities - NewsBreak

 Rainy Sunday forecast — tackle it with these activities

-(INDIAN HEAD, MD) Sunday is set to be rainy in Indian Head, according to the National Weather Service, but that doesn’t mean you have to stay inside.
+(DONALSONVILLE, GA) Sunday is set to be rainy in Donalsonville, according to the National Weather Service, but that doesn’t mean you have to stay inside.
 Check out these ideas for ways to make the most of it, along with your four-day forecast.

 Make a sun bucket-list: Whether it’s researching nearby hikes, scouring forums for information about great swimming holes, or making a list of places to try a hobby like stand-up paddle-boarding, setting aside a rainy day for planning can help you make the most of the next sunbreak.

-Along with a rainy Sunday, here’s the rest of the four-day forecast for Indian Head:
+Along with a rainy Sunday, here’s the rest of the four-day forecast for Donalsonville:

 Sunday, August 22